 In May 2019, CVVM included a block of questions related to tolerance of Czech society towards homosexual oriented men and women into its regular survey Our Society.
 At the same time, there were questions focused on the attitudes of citizens whether homosexual people should have certain rights: right to enter into a registered partnership, to marry, to adopt children from "institutions" - so-called children's homes, and to adopt the children of their partner.
 The highest support has gained the right to enter into a registered partnership – 75 % of respondents stated that homosexuals should have this right.
 We also asked whether respondents have some homosexual people among their friends or acquaintances.
 According to our research, 39 % of Czech citizens have homosexual friends.
 On the other hand, 50 % of respondents said they have none.

-September survey of CVVM focused on public attitude and public relationships between Czech population and Romany minority.
-Survey showed that three quarters of Czech citizens (74%) see living together of Romany and non-Romany population as bad in Czech Republic generally.
+April survey of CVVM focused on public attitude and public relationships between Czech population and Romany minority.
+Survey showed that almost three quarters of Czech citizens (72%) see living together of Romany and non-Romany population as bad in Czech Republic generally.

 In the March survey the Public Opinion Research Centre of the Institute of Sociology of the Academy of Sciences of the Czech Republic posed to all respondents a question: "How satisfied are you with your life?
 Are you very satisfied, rather satisfied, neither satisfied nor dissatisfied, rather dissatisfied, very dissatisfied?"

 68% of Czech citizens are satisfied with their life, 9% are dissatisfied, and 23% are neither satisfied nor dissatisfied.